lookit/lookit-docs/docs/source/faq.rst

 the defaults provided by the platform.
 Video data are encrypted at rest on S3 using AES-256.

-All dependencies for the Lookit-api and Ember-lookit-frameplayer repositories are continuously scanned by Github for security vulnerabilities, and the unit tests conducted as part of our CI/CD pipeline whenever code is updated cover many of the platform-specific
+All dependencies for the website (lookit-api), Lookit experiment runner (ember-lookit-frameplayer) and jsPsych experiment runner (lookit-jspsych) repositories are continuously scanned by Github for security vulnerabilities, and the unit tests conducted as part of our CI/CD pipeline whenever code is updated cover many of the platform-specific